| | | | | |

 Today, I’m closely examining the GT NEO, from SIMAGIC.

 SIMAGIC are a relative newcomer to the sim racing stage, but they’ve approached establishing themselves in the right way.
-Through partnerships, accreditations, community outreach and sim racing series sponsorship.
+They’ve partnered with series, earned accreditations, and been visible in the community – the kind of groundwork most newcomers skip.

 They’re a startup masterclass, that appears to be targeting the mid to higher end of sim racing with surprisingly budget pricing.
 Their direct drive wheels are servo motor based direct drive units that are eerily comparable to Simucube’s 2 series units.